Which Of The Following Is A Cause Of The Stock Market Crash Of 1929

 The 1929 stock market crash stands as a stark lesson in the annals of financial history, a testament to the consequences of speculative excess and the absence of regulatory oversight.
 The Great Depression that followed reshaped financial markets and the global socio-economic landscape, leaving a legacy of insights and lessons that remain relevant today.

 Warren Buffett, one of the greatest investors of all time, would likely point to the crash as a clear example of his principle that one should be fearful when others are greedy.
-His investment philosophy emphasizes the importance of understanding intrinsic value and maintaining a margin of safety, which were notably absent during the speculative bubble that led to the crash.
+His investment philosophy emphasizes the importance of understanding intrinsic value and maintaining a margin of safety, notably absent during the speculative bubble that led to the crash.

-With his sharp wit and multidisciplinary approach, Charlie Munger, Buffett’s long-time business partner, would probably highlight the psychological pitfalls that investors faced in 1929.
+With his sharp wit and multidisciplinary approach, Charlie Munger, Buffett’s long-time business partner, would probably highlight the psychological pitfalls investors faced in 1929.
 He has often spoken about the importance of avoiding the herd mentality and the lure of easy money, which aligns with the missteps that led to the market’s downfall.

 Benjamin Graham, known as the father of value investing, would have seen the crash as a vindication of his investment principles.
 These principles advocate for thorough analysis and the pursuit of investments that are undervalued by the market.
 Graham’s teachings underscore the dangers of speculative investment strategies that ignore the underlying value of securities.